emilyOberH/C-programming/README.md

   2) Program creates an array of size 4*5, containing random integers from the range[-5, 5].
 The array itself, the number of positive integers contained in each column and the number of positive integers contained in each row is displayed on screen.

   3) Program reads n integers that are given by the user and stored them in a one-dimensional array.
 Program displays the smallest value, largest value, the average of positive non-zero values and the number of positive values in array greater than 0.
 The conditions to determine whether an integer is even or not, is passed to the functions by a pointer to a one-parameter function that returns a bool value.

+    Lab 8:
+  1) A structure is defined to represent a fraction.
+User is asked to enter integers for the nominator and denominator of two fractions A and B. Program computes the sum, difference, product and quotient of A and B.